 IF… You’ve acquired a replacement property, but you’re left with extra cash.
 Perhaps you could not find a replacement property for just the right price to use all of the income from the relinquished property.
 Maybe the closing costs amounted to less than expected.
 Whatever the case, if you found yourself with taxable boot, you can still purchase interests in a DST.

-IF… You find yourself like Brian and cannot acquire your identified replacement properties within the 180-day exchange period deadline, you can still purchase interests in a DST as long as there is a position left large enough for your exchange funds.
+IF… You find yourself like Marcus and cannot acquire your identified replacement properties within the 180-day exchange period deadline, you can still purchase interests in a DST as long as there is a position left large enough for your exchange funds.

 Interest in real estate owned by a DST can be acquired in as little as three days.
 Your identification period deadline may inhibit your ability to identify a property you know for certain you will be able to acquire within the 180-day timeframe.
 If you identify a DST (assuming there is still enough available in the DST) as a potential replacement property, you have a backstop to ensure your exchange closes before it’s too late.